morgoe/yogaruka/_includes/content/yoga/prices.md

 We are thrilled to welcome new students experience our very exclusive method and take the time to figure which classes and times fit best within your schedule.

-We have created two very simple pass types to cover for all needs: $35 weekly for unlimited classes, and 10 classes over 10 weeks for $180.
+We have created one trial offer and two very simple pass types to cover for all needs: $35 weekly for unlimited classes, and 10 classes over 10 weeks for $180.

 Take your time to figure out the right frequency and the classes that work best for you, and keep an eye on the schedule since we'll be announcing soon new classes as we're gradually returning to a fuller in-studio schedule!